uguisu-dev/uguisu/README.md

 A Execution engine for the Uguisu lang.
 Not ready to use yet.

-The first objective is to learn about various technologies: compilation techniques using Cranelift, and Rust.

 The syntax is like this:
 ```
 external fn print_num(value: number);